Can Christmas lights really run up your energy bills?

 Energy-efficient Christmas lights are not only better for the environment, they could be better for your bank balance too.

-Not only do LED light bulbs consume far less energy than incandescent or halogen ones, they also last up to 10 times longer.
-They also produce less heat than their incandescent counterparts.
+Not only do LED light bulbs consume far less energy than incandescent or halogen ones, they last up to 10 times longer and produce less heat than their incandescent counterparts.

-Solar Christmas lighting could also a cost-effective option for outdoor displays.
-Not only are they relatively quick and easy to set up, many don't require a timer because they have in-built light sensors which switch on at night and switch off in the morning.
+Another cost-effective option for outdoor displays is solar lighting.
+Not only are they relatively quick and easy to set up, many don't require a timer because they have in-built sensors which switch on at night and switch off in the morning.

 Make use of a timer